 Run one or more pre-approved applications on the device.
 Just like single app mode, administrators can push applications from App Store, Play Store, or Enterprise store.
 Users can access only allowed applications.

 Essentially a single-app mode kiosk, the allowed application is a browser.
 IT admins can whitelist websites, and users can only access this set of websites on the browser.

 With the rapid growth in enterprise devices, it’s necessary to manage and secure their devices more effectively using Device Management software.
-Manage Devices more relentlessly not only for Android & iOS devices but also for Windows using our Windows 10 MDM solution.
+Manage Devices more relentlessly not only for Android & iOS devices but also for Windows.

 |Unlock the full potential of kiosk mode for your enterprise.
 Take advantage of increased security, streamlined operations, and improved productivity.
 Book a demo today and experience the benefits of kiosk mode for yourself!|